Overview of GMAT Scoring

 • GMAT Cancelling Scores

-All of the relevant information on GMAT score cancellation can be found on this page.
-Read about GMAC procedures for the voluntary cancellation of GMAT scores, the circumstances under which GMAT scores can be involuntarily cancelled, common testing issues that necessitate score cancellation, and making informed decisions on cancelling scores.
+All of the relevant information about GMAT score cancellation can be found on this page.
+Read about GMAC procedures for the voluntary cancellation of GMAT scores, the circumstances under which GMAT scores can be involuntarily cancelled, common testing issues that necessitate score cancellation, and making informed decisions about cancelling scores.

 • GMAT Reinstating Scores